telerik/fiddler-everywhere-docs/inspect-traffic/overview-insights.md

 ## Timings

 The **Timings** widget visually represents the timeline and the durations needed to execute the selected sessions.
 The widget dynamically changes based on whether the selection includes a single or multiple sessions.
+Hovering over a specific timing reveals additional details related to the targeted field.

 ### Timings (Single Session)